cleivoid/minigame/README.md

-This project is outdated and no longer working.
-Cuz Im lazy to update 💤
+This project is outdated and no longer working cuz Im lazy to update 💤